twosigma/postgresql-contrib/README.md

    > done | psql "$PG_URI" -f -
    ```

- - `pseudo_mat_views.sql`
+ - `mat_views.sql`

-   An alternative implementation of materialized views written entirely
+   An alternative / enhanced implementation of materialized views
-   in PlPgSQL, with the following features that MATERIALIZED VIEWs don't
+   written entirely in PlPgSQL, with the following features that
-   have:
+   MATERIALIZED VIEWs don't have:

     - keeps an updates table with all updates from all refreshes
     - allows DMLs on the materialized view, recording all changes in the